 A climate of polarization

-Among the comments, some called for action against the government if it was found responsible ("the time has come to put an end to this regime"), while others lamented what had happened or argued that, regardless of the reason, "the procedures and permits" to enter the country should be followed.
+Among the comments, some urged action against the government if it were found responsible (“the time has come to put an end to this regime”), while others expressed sorrow over what happened or defended the view that, regardless of the reason, "the procedures and permits" for entering the country should be followed.

 The discussion on social media highlights a central point: the gap between the official narrative and public trust.

-While the MININT asserts that there was an armed incident and presents a list of confiscated items and identities, a segment of the citizenry demands evidence and expresses distrust towards the official narrative, in a case that remains under investigation and which, according to the statement itself, still has three unidentifed deceased.
+While the MININT claims there was an armed incident and provides a list of seized objects and identities, a segment of the citizenry demands evidence and expresses distrust towards the official narrative, in a case that remains under investigation and, according to the statement itself, still has three deceased individuals yet to be identified.

 Filed under: